godotengine/godot-docs/development/cpp/configuring_an_ide/clion.rst

 - Run the compilation in debug mode by entering ``scons``.

 - Run the binary you have created (in the bin directory).
 If you want to debug a specific project, run the binary with the following arguments : ``--editor --path path/to/your/godot/project``.
-To run the project instead of editing it, remove the "--editor" argument.
+To run the project instead of editing it, remove the ``--editor`` argument.

 - In CLion, go to **Run > Attach to Process...**